jopemachine-playground/code-replacer/README.md

 #### --verbose, -v
 type: `boolean`

-Print some information about the text replaced in console. default is 'false'
+Outputs information about replaced lines on the console. default is 'false'

 #### --once, -o